 Biography —

-Michael Collins has been committed to expanding the repertoire of the clarinet for many years.
-He has given premières of works such as John Adams’ Gnarly Buttons, Elliott Carter’s Clarinet Concerto – for which he won a Gramophone award for his recording on Deutsche Grammophon – and Brett Dean’s Ariel’s Music and Turnage’s Riffs and Refrains, which was commissioned by the Hallé Orchestra.
-Collins has gone on to perform Turnage’s work with the Residentie Orkest, Royal Flanders and Helsinki Philharmonics, as well as the London Philharmonic Orchestra.
-Collins has received the Royal Philharmonic Society’s Instrumentalist of the Year Award in 2007 in recognition of his pivotal role in premièring repertoire by some of today’s most highly regarded composers.
+Collins has long been committed to expanding the clarinet repertoire.
+He has premiered landmark works including John Adams’ Gnarly Buttons, Elliott Carter’s Clarinet Concerto (for which he received a Gramophone Award), Brett Dean’s Ariel’s Music, and Mark-Anthony Turnage’s Riffs and Refrains, commissioned by The Hallé.
+He has performed Turnage’s work with the Residentie Orkest, Royal Flanders Philharmonic, Helsinki Philharmonic, and London’s Philharmonia Orchestra.
+In 2007, he received the Royal Philharmonic Society’s Instrumentalist of the Year Award in recognition of his contributions to contemporary music.

-In great demand as a chamber musician, Collins performs regularly with the Borodin, Heath and Belcea quartets, András Schiff, Martha Argerich, Stephen Hough, Mikhail Pletnev, Joshua Bell and Steven Isserlis.
-His ensemble, London Winds, celebrated its thirtieth anniversary in 2018 and the group maintains a busy diary with high calibre engagements such as the BBC Proms, Aldeburgh Festival, Edinburgh Festival, City of London Festival, Cheltenham International Festival and Bath Mozartfest.
-During the 2019-20 season he was an Artist in Residence at the Wigmore Hall which included concerts with Stephen Hough, the Vienna Piano Trio, Leonard Elschenbroich, Michael McHale and the Borodin Quartet.
+An esteemed collaborator, he has performed with artists such as András Schiff, Martha Argerich, Stephen Hough, Mikhail Pletnev, Joshua Bell, and Steven Isserlis, as well as with the Borodin, Belcea, and Heath Quartets.
+His ensemble London Winds, now in its fourth decade, has appeared at the BBC Proms, Aldeburgh Festival, Edinburgh Festival, and Bath Mozartfest.
+During the 2019/20 season, Collins was Artist in Residence at Wigmore Hall, performing with Stephen Hough, the Vienna Piano Trio, Leonard Elschenbroich, Michael McHale, and the Borodin Quartet.

 Reviews —